LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_info/rmp.md

 ## RMP Stages:

 1. **Proposal:**
-   - Contact Paul Evans, LIDA Research and Innovation Development Manager, with your research proposal.
+   - Contact LIDA Research and Innovation Development Manager(Jodi Gunning), with your research proposal.
    - If aligned with LIDA's portfolio, the Data Analytics Team (DAT) will arrange an introductory meeting.

 2. **Pre-grant:**